singuliere/enough/docs/cloud.rst

 Nextcloud
 =========

-`cloud.securedrop.club <http://lab.securedrop.club/main/securedrop-club/tree/master/molecule/cloud/roles/nextcloud>`_ is installed `with docker <https://github.com/nextcloud/docker>`_.
+`cloud.enough.community <http://lab.enough.community/main/securedrop-club/tree/master/molecule/cloud/roles/nextcloud>`_ is installed `with docker <https://github.com/nextcloud/docker>`_.

 The ``/var/lib/docker`` directory is mounted on a 3 replica volume and should be manually backup from time to time to keep the history.
 If